chelseadole/write-me/docs/installation.rst

 The output of both should be something like 'Python 3.6.3'.
 If running the ``which`` command returns nothing to the commandline, the package is not installed.
 In that case, download the packages using the instructions from the links above.

-Installing writeme
+Installing write-me
 ===================

-Now that you have Python and pip installed, you can proceed to installing writeme!
-As writeme is a PyPI package, it is pip installable.
+Now that you have Python and pip installed, you can proceed to installing write-me!
+As write-me is a PyPI package, it is pip installable.
 On the commandline, execute the following:

-``$ pip install writeme``
+``$ pip install write-me``

 If the installation is a success, the package will collect and install, and will end with the line:

-``$ Successfully installed writeme-1.0``
+``$ Successfully installed write-me-1.0``